 Your reasons for seeking breast augmentation in the Westport and Fairfield, Connecticut, area are unique.
 And for that reason, Dr. Ellen Mahony believes your breast enhancement procedure should also be unique.
 Are you looking to increase the size and shape of your breasts?
 Perhaps restore volume after pregnancy and breastfeeding?
 Or add proportion and balance as part of reconstructive or revisional breast surgery?
 Your goals become Ellen’s personal priority – she will want to know all about you in order to achieve those shared goals.

-With today’s new, natural-looking implants and surgical techniques, breast augmentation is more popular than ever.
-As both a woman and a highly trained, board-certified plastic surgeon, Dr. Ellen Mahony has a keen eye for detail, as well as years of expertise at achieving beautiful, natural-looking results.
+With today’s range of options including new, natural-looking implants such as the IDEAL Implant and innovative surgical techniques, breast augmentation is more popular than ever.
+As a female, highly trained, board-certified plastic surgeon (with breast implants of her own!), Dr. Ellen Mahony has a keen eye for detail, as well as years of expertise at achieving beautiful, natural-looking results.

 Women travel to Ellen’s practice from as far away as Fiji, and closeby communities including Hartford, New Haven and Westchester, NY.
 She looks forward to seeing you soon.

 Ellen offers both saline (saltwater) and the latest generation of silicone gel breast implants.
 She’ll help you decide which best meets your cosmetic goals.
 Your breast augmentation can be performed alone or in conjunction with other procedures such as a breast lift, liposuction, or a tummy tuck.
+Add a Vampire Breast Lift to your procedure to enhance the skin of your chest and cleavage.
 Breast enlargement is also a common part of a Mommy Makeover.

 During your breast augmentation consultation at Ellen’s plastic surgery practice, you’ll have an in-depth discussion about the look you want and the surgical options to achieve it.
 You’ll also bring in some shirts and tops, so you can try on implant sizers and get an idea of your desired proportions and shape.